Stadler GTW: History

-The third generation has minor modifications to the cab shape but the more important changes were made to the power module.
+The third generation has minor modifications to the cab shape and major changes to the power module.
 The electric variant's power was increased to 700 to 800 kW, instead of up to 520 kW, and the diesel-electric variant was available with two generators instead of one.
 This allowed a higher maximum speed, which was a requirement of Italian customers.
-The concept impressed the Arriva operator in the Netherlands which ordered 43 trains in 2005 asking for some further developments.
+The concept impressed the Arriva operator in the Netherlands, which ordered 43 trains in 2005 asking for some further developments.
 The modified type sold well to other operators in the Netherlands and abroad, as both DMU and EMU variants.

 The fourth generation was modified to comply with the EN 15227 crashworthiness requirements, which applied from 2008.
 In the same year much of the production was moved to the Stadler's factory in Siedlce, Poland.

 Because of the crashworthiness requirements, the GTW gained weight over time.
 The original concept in 1998 weighed 483 kg per seat while in 2010 this had increased to 660 kg per seat.
 This was higher than a FLIRT ET 22 from 2007, at 639 kg per seat.
 As a consequence, the manufacturer saw its biggest customers, Arriva and Connexxion, switch over to the FLIRT models for the following deliveries in 2012.
 Only some replacements for diesel-electric and cog-wheel trains followed after that point in time.
 For those application areas Stadler introduced the WINK concept (or Flirtino) in 2018.
 FLIRT and WINK are the next-generation models that can support updated crashworthiness requirements.
 Like Stadler's GTW family of multiple units, WINK has a central power module containing the energy generation, traction and auxiliary systems, while the frame and other parts are derived from the FLIRT models.